SharktasticA/eBay-Image-Scraper/README.md

 ## Scrape types

 * 1: Look for images in HTML only
-* 2: Look in CSS for images
+* 2: Look for images in CSS only
-* 3: Look in JavaScript for images (not yet implemented)
+* 3: Look for images in JS only
 * 4: All of the above